 Small but mighty is how you could probably describe us!
-Since launching JWeb in 2011, Linda has retired from JWeb and Deborah and Anna have handed over the reins to Kisharon, one of the leading London Jewish learning disabilities charities, with co-founders Deborah and Anna still at the helm.
-We were joined by volunteer Deborah Binstock in 2017, supporting us with research and communications.
+Since launching JWeb in 2011, Linda has retired from JWeb and Deborah and Anna have handed over the reins to Norwood, one of the leading London Jewish learning disabilities charities, with co-founders Deborah and Anna still at the helm.
+We were joined by Liz in 2019, supporting us with soical media and communications.

 If you have any questions about the site or any ideas for helping us grow, we would really like to hear from you.

 We are really fortunate to have a fantastic team of site champions to help make JWeb a friendly, welcoming place for new visitors.
 Some are parents and some are professionals working with learning disability.
 All have volunteered their time to make JWeb a success, we are hugely grateful to you all, you know who you are!